athenasaurav/pizza-bot/README.md

 - Once you are connected to the instance, Follow the process as shown below to create the bot

 # Rasa Deployment
-Deploying Rasa Open Source Bot over Cloud using Docker with API enabled and using suth token for verification.
+Deploying Rasa Open Source Bot over Cloud using Docker with API enabled and using auth token for verification.

 ## Prerequisites:
 - Docker